Locations That Require Window Restrictors

 Hotels and Bed & Breakfasts

 Alcohol, drugs, extreme tiredness, disorientation and mental instability can cause all kinds of accidents.
-Not only do they consider adults, but children too, as children learn by exploring the environment they are in – it is for this reason that larger hotels and hotel chains use window restrictors to cover themselves against any type of tragedy involving windows.
+Not only do they consider adults, but children too, as children learn by exploring the environment they are in – it is for this reason that larger hotels and hotel chains use hotel window restrictors to cover themselves against any type of tragedy involving windows.
 In older historic buildings, there may be limitations on installation and restricting window use may become more difficult.

 Restrictors are not legally required by landlords – however, it is advisable to install window child locks on windows above the ground floor – especially when renting to families with young children and students.